 The specialist, who was also very versed in insurance, had made a strong case that my clients needed an umbrella policy.

-At the time I was young and realized that I didn't even know what an umbrella policy was.
-The wealth specialist had shared instance after instance of why umbrella polices make sense for almost everyone, especially how inexpensive they are.
+At the time I was young and realized that I didn’t even know what an umbrella policy was.
+The wealth specialist had shared instance after instance of why umbrella policies make sense for almost everyone, especially how inexpensive they are.

 Umbrella insurance policies are thought to be too expensive to afford for average-income consumers and are too complicated to fit in with the insurance coverage you already have.
 But for many, the added protection of an umbrella policy may be just what your family needs.

 Umbrella insurance policies essentially rest on your existing insurance policies for your vehicles and your home.
 They provide extra protection in the event of a situation not fully covered by your normal insurance.
 Umbrella policies cover the gaps left by your existing insurance coverage.